-Ann Christiano is the the Frank Karel Chair in Public Interest Communications.
-Her role is to develop a curriculum in the newly-emerging discipline of public interest communications, which uses the tools of public relations and journalism to create positive social change.
+As the inaugural Frank Karel Chair in Public Interest Communications, she developed a curriculum in the newly-emerging discipline of public interest communications, which uses the tools of public relations and journalism to create positive social change.

 University of Florida 20-14-2015 Teacher of the Year